December 13, 2013 |

 FROM ALLEGATIONS that drug cops raided corner stores and bodegas, as highlighted by the Daily News "Tainted Justice" series, has emerged the disturbing image of cops clipping wires of store security cameras so their actions would go unwitnessed and unchecked.
 Reports that after the cameras were disabled, police looted the stores, taking money and merchandise, conjures a chilling image of a police state, where chaos and vigilante justice reign.
 Unfortunately, the camera blackout is a too-literal metaphor for the Philadelphia Police Department when it comes to oversight and accountability: For too long, the department has operated camera-less: in too much darkness, with no effective eyes that can shed light on its operations.

 September 2, 2012 |

 Ron Howard will be working all weekend to capture the chaos on the Parkway.
 The Oscar-winning director has seven crews on-site shooting footage for a film of the festival to be released in 2013.
 Eight, if you count the back-up camera he's lugging around.
 "I'm actually shooting.
 That's the potluck camera," he says, laughing heartily on the phone Friday night.
-At the news conference last week announcing the venture, Howard declared: "This will not be a concert film. " But, as he explains, that statement was simply an alibi.
+At the press conference this week announcing the venture, Howard declared, "This will not be a concert film. " But, as he explains, that statement was simply an alibi.

 September 6, 1988 |